aws-samples/aws-greengrass-mini-fulfillment/README.md

 - `ArmErrorDetector` -- this function monitors local telemetry and detects any error states

 ### Noteworthy Files
-There are files in the repository that centralize a fair amount of work around the instantiation of this demonstration.
+There are some noteworthy files in the repository that centralize a fair amount of work around the instantiation of this demonstration.
-- `groups/group_setup.py` -- performs all provisioning of each host's Greengrass Group.
+- `groups/group_setup.py` – performs all provisioning of each host's Greengrass Group.
-This file has three commands that are useful when instantiating this demo while demonstrating the use of the Greengrass REST APIs.
+This file has three commands that are useful when instantiating this demo and that
+demonstrate the use of the Greengrass REST APIs.
-    - `create <host_type> <config_file>` -- creates a Greengrass Group for a given
+    - `create <host_type> <config_file>` – creates a Greengrass Group for a given
     host type and configuration file.
-Also stores all of the provisioning artifacts (i.e. GroupID, etc.) in the local configuration file.
+Also stores all of the provisioning artifacts (i.e. `GroupID`, `CoreDefinitionId`, etc.) in the local configuration file.
-    - `deploy <host_type> <config_file>` -- deploys a previously provisioned
+    - `deploy <host_type> <config_file>` – deploys a previously provisioned
     Greengrass Group
-    - `clean_all <config_file>` -- cleans up the entirety of an *un-deployed*
+    - `clean_all <config_file>` – cleans up the entirety of an *un-deployed*
     Greengrass Group and the locally stored provisioning artifacts.
-- `groups/cert_setup.py` -- creates a Certificate Authority (CA) and Certificate for use locally on each host.
-This protects communication between the Greengrass Core and Greengrass Devices.
+- `groups/cert_setup.py` – creates a Certificate Authority (CA) and server certificate for use locally on each host.
+These protect communication between the Greengrass Core and Greengrass Devices.
-- `groups/servo_setup.py` -- prepares the manufacturer's servo library for use on a Raspberry Pi with the Raspbian OS.
+- `groups/servo_setup.py` – prepares the servo manufacturer's communication library
+for use on a Raspberry Pi with the Raspbian OS.

 ## DIY
 If you'd like to build a copy of this demo yourself you'll want to read both